Our Board of Trustees

-I’ve lived in Raglan for about 9 years now and have a supportive partner and 3 children.
-2 boys; Tawhia (12) and Sylvan (10) who are both at Raglan Area School and a little girl Inès who is 4.
+I’ve lived in Raglan for about 10 years now and have a supportive partner and 3 children.
+2 boys; Tawhia (12) and Sylvan (10) and Inès (5) all of whom are at Raglan Area School.
 When it came time to decide which school to send my kids to and while I knew I had a choice, I wanted to support our local school because I believe that the more families who support the school, the better the school will be which is great for the students but also makes our community stronger.

 There are so many unique things about our school; it’s amazing location, the fact that it caters from Years 1 through to 13, the school’s strong bicultural identity, and the fact that we don’t discriminate based on how smart you are, or how good at sports you are, or on how wealthy you are.There is much to celebrate and much of the time we don’t get to hear about all these things.
 I want to help change that.

 I’m so excited by the potential of Raglan Area School.
 Alongside my BOT colleagues, RAS Staff, and with the help of people in the community we can create a school that our whole community is proud of.
 A school that Raglan parents know is the best school for their children and one that will rival any school in Hamilton or NZ.

 In my professional life my jobs have been focused in the advertising, PR, marketing and eCommerce fields.
 I am particularly interested in how technology and digital communication tools have the ability to aid communication, collaboration and connection.
 I have used this interest for the last six years working as an Account Manager for a software company in Auckland.